Inflammation – where do I start? Such a broad topic…And it usually results from another health condition.

 - 2 drops rosemary

 - 4 drops lavender

-Add the essential oils just after filling the bath tub with warm water and thereafter soak in this water for around 20 minutes.
+Add the essential oils just after filling the bath tub with warm water; mix well.
+Soak yourself in this bath water for around 20 minutes.

-2. A warming massage recipe for sore joints
+2. A warming massage essential oil recipe for burning pain in joints

 - 2 drops black pepper (optional)